LAC-Tech/website/input/hire.md

     <dd>F#, C#, Excel</dd>
 </dl>

+- Developed work and parts scheduling app for maintenance crews at the Engineering & Emergency Services department.
 - First job out of university.
-- Independently developed a work and parts scheduling application for maintenance crews at the Engineering & Emergency Services department, with no supervisor, project manager, or predefined requirements.
+No supervisor, project manager, or predefined requirements.
 - Delivered ahead of schedule.
 <br>